cjyoon/triomix/README.md

 # Docker
-A Docker image is also available from Dockerhub `https://hub.docker.com/r/cjyoon/triomix/`.
+A Docker image is also available from [Dockerhub](https://hub.docker.com/r/cjyoon/triomix/`).